CosmoCortney/MungPlex_/README.md

 	  - Qt5Gui.dll
 	  - Qt5Widgets.dll to the deployment folder
 7. Copy advapi32.dll from C:\Windows\System32\ into your deployment folder.
 If it's not found there take it from previous MungPlex releases, check SysWOW64 or download it from a trustworthy source
-8. Copy the 'platforms' folder from <your Qt installation>\<your Qt version>\mingw<version>_64\plugins\ to the deployment folder
+8. Copy the following files from <your Qt installation>\<your Qt version>\mingw<version>_64\bin\platforms
+	- qdirect2d.dll
+	- qminimal.dll
+	- qoffscreen.dll
+	- qwebgl.dll
+	- qwindows.dll into the 'platforms' folder of your deployment directory
+9. Copy the following files from <your Qt installation>\<your Qt version>\mingw<version>_64\bin\styles
+	- qwindowsvistastyle.dll into the 'styles' folder of your deployment directory
-9. Copy the settings.json (without any settings being set) into the deplyment folder
+10. Copy the settings.json (without any settings being set) into the deplyment folder
-10. Delete all .o, .h and .cpp files from the deployment folder
+11. Delete all .o, .h and .cpp files from the deployment folder
-11. Update build revision in 'mainwindow.h' at line 3
+12. Update build revision in 'mainwindow.h' at line 3
-12. Test if MungPlex can be launched
+13. Test if MungPlex can be launched